danielchristiancazares/freespace2/CONTEXT.md

 The command buffer lifecycle is more complex than initially understood.
 Simply reusing the command buffer pointer is not sufficient - need to understand the full state of the command buffer after `endScenePass()`.

+---

+## FAILED ATTEMPT #5: Skip irradiance generation when any pass is active

+**Status**: FAILED - regression (skybox never appears)

+### Change

+- Added a guard in `gr_vulkan_calculate_irrmap` to bail out if scene/direct/aux passes are active and to restore the previous render target.
+- Tracked auxiliary work with `m_auxiliaryCommandsRecorded` so `submitAuxiliaryCommandBuffer` skips when no aux work is recorded or when a scene/direct pass is active.

+### Result

+- The regression worsened: skybox/scene never appears (black immediately), not even for the first frame.
+The underlying state issue remains unresolved.

+### Note on contradictory guidance

+This attempt contradicts the suggestion in FAILED ATTEMPT #1 to "call irradiance generation BEFORE any scene/direct pass starts".
+The failure here suggests that simply skipping irradiance generation when passes are active doesn't solve the problem - the issue may be that irradiance generation is being called at the wrong time in the frame lifecycle, or there's a deeper architectural problem with how auxiliary passes interact with scene/direct passes.

+---

+## FAILED ATTEMPT #6: Reset pass state flags in submitAuxiliaryCommandBuffer

+**Status**: FAILED - regression (skybox never appears)

+### Approach

+Attempted to fix the stale state issue by resetting all pass state flags in `submitAuxiliaryCommandBuffer()`:

+1. Changed `beginAuxiliaryRenderPass()` to return `bool` indicating success/failure
+2. Modified `gr_vulkan_calculate_irrmap()` to track whether any auxiliary passes were started
+3. Only call `submitAuxiliaryCommandBuffer()` if auxiliary work was actually recorded
+4. Reset `m_scenePassActive`, `m_directPassActive`, `m_auxiliaryPassActive`, and format/view tracking in `submitAuxiliaryCommandBuffer()`

+**Changes made:**
+- `beginAuxiliaryRenderPass()` now returns `bool` (false if pass couldn't start)
+- `gr_vulkan_calculate_irrmap()` tracks `anyAuxiliaryPassesStarted` flag
+- `submitAuxiliaryCommandBuffer()` resets all pass state flags when freeing command buffer

+### Why it failed

+**Critical bug**: `submitAuxiliaryCommandBuffer()` should NOT reset `m_scenePassActive` or `m_directPassActive`.
+These flags are managed by `endScenePass()` and the direct pass end logic.
+Resetting them in `submitAuxiliaryCommandBuffer()` corrupts legitimate scene/direct pass state.

+**Result**: Skybox never appears - worse than before.
+The fix was too aggressive and broke legitimate scene pass state management.

+### Lesson learned

+- `submitAuxiliaryCommandBuffer()` should only reset `m_auxiliaryPassActive` (and related auxiliary state)
+- `m_scenePassActive` and `m_directPassActive` must only be reset by their respective end functions
+- The root cause is more subtle - need to understand when `submitAuxiliaryCommandBuffer()` is called relative to scene pass lifecycle

-### Potential next steps
+### Potential next steps (KEEP UP TO DATE)

-1. **Check if command buffer is still recording**: After `endScenePass()`, is the command buffer still in recording state or was it ended?
+1. **Revert the state flag resets**: Only reset `m_auxiliaryPassActive` in `submitAuxiliaryCommandBuffer()`, not scene/direct pass flags
+2. **Investigate when submitAuxiliaryCommandBuffer is called**: Is it being called at the wrong time in the frame lifecycle?
+3. **Check if scene pass state is already corrupted before submitAuxiliaryCommandBuffer**: Maybe the issue is earlier in the flow
-2. **Add more logging**: Log the exact state of command buffer, scene framebuffer, and image layouts at each step
+4. **Add more logging**: Log the exact state of command buffer, scene framebuffer, and image layouts at each step
-3. **Compare with OpenGL flow**: Understand how OpenGL handles the scene texture → swapchain blit
+5. **Compare with OpenGL flow**: Understand how OpenGL handles the scene texture → swapchain blit
-4. **Consider different architecture**: Maybe the scene pass and HUD should use separate command buffers that are properly sequenced